-Conceived for the elevation of culture and art, the Louis Vuitton Foundation for Creation launched, in 2006, the construction of a building to present art exhibits, multimedia spectacles, meetings, debates, symposiums, and educational activities for young and old.
-The institution has had its share of legal obstacles, but the museum finally opened its doors in fall 2014, in Paris and now houses Bernard Arnault’s impressive corporate and private art collections.
+Conceived for the elevation of culture and art, the Louis Vuitton Foundation for Creation launched, in 2006, the construction of a new building to present art exhibits, multimedia spectacles, meetings, debates, symposiums, and educational activities for young and old.
+The institution has had its share of legal obstacles, but the new museum is set to finally open its doors this spring, in Paris.
+It will house Bernard Arnault’s impressive corporate and private art collections.

-The Louis Vuitton Foundation for Creation now houses pieces by masters such as Picasso or Warhol, alongside more contemporary artworks in the museum.
-Led by curator Suzanne Page, the museum showcases an exciting mixture of different styles and eras.
-It also has a restaurant and auditorium. ■
+The Louis Vuitton Foundation for Creation will house pieces by masters such as Picasso or Warhol, alongside more contemporary artworks.
+Led by curator Suzanne Page, the museum will showcase an exciting mixture of different styles and eras.
+It will also have a restaurant and auditorium.